vista-art/fragmentcolor/docs/src/book/introduction.md

 # Introduction

-The `plrender` library aims to provide a unified API to render **video enrichments** in the GPU (with a CPU fallback) across multiple platforms and environments with native performance and minimal footprint.
+The `fragmentcolor` library aims to provide a unified API to render **video enrichments** in the GPU (with a CPU fallback) across multiple platforms and environments with native performance and minimal footprint.